 HVAC Technicians in Arizona earn a median salary of $41,680 per year.
 Salaries typically start from $29,840 and go up to $64,130.
 The average salary for an

 HVAC Technician in Phoenix, AZ. is $44,815 which is 3% above the national average.
 For workers with more experience and specialties, the salary can be significantly greater than the average.

 HVAC careers in the US are growing at a rate of 14 percent, according to the U.S. Bureau of Labor and Statistics (BLS), which is much faster than the nationwide job growth rate.
-Arizona is seeing ast population growth as well, leading to faster demand for HVAC as well.
+Arizona is seeing vast population growth as well, leading to faster demand for HVAC as well.

 Top HVAC School in Phoenix

-Undergraduate certificate in HVAC and Basic Refrigeration
+Undergraduate Certificate in HVAC and Basic Refrigeration

 This 40-week-long program requires a high school diploma or GED to enroll.
 The AAI is located in Glendale, Arizona, and is a branch of their Platt College, Tulsa OK campus.
 Program graduates get employment as Heating and Air Conditioning Mechanics and Installers as well as Refrigeration Mechanics and Installers.

 The cost for the program is $19,220 for tuition and fees.

 The program offered by Pima Community College is designed to help you learn to repair, install, service and maintain HVACR systems.
 It includes diagnostic techniques, the use of testing equipment and the principles of mechanics, electricity, and electronics with respect to the repair of heating, air conditioning and refrigeration systems.

 The curriculum requires a total of 38 credits, consisting of 31 core credits and seven required support credits.
 After completing this certificate, you can proceed with your studies by taking classes in the Building and Construction associate’s degree program.